OriginProtocol/origin-devops/ipfs/README.md

 ### SSL

 SSL is recommended and can be manually configured via [Certbot](certbot.eff.org), a free certificate provider managed by the EFF.
 The default NGINX configuration includes a route on port 80 for the Certbot challenge response request.

+When there are multiple servers to be configured (IE the domain resolves to multiple IPs), the Certbot's ACME domain validation request (sent from Certbot) may not go to the server that initiated the domain validation.
+All servers can be configured to redirect ACME challenge response requests to a server which retrieves/renews the cert, and that server can also push renewals out to the other servers

 ### Future features